Download This Sample

 • The state of Maryland is considered as one of the smallest states in America yet densely populated with 6 million residents as estimated in 2015, inhabiting 12,406.68 square miles total area.

-• By the end of 15th century, John Cabot a Venetian explorer sailed the coast of the present day Worcester County.
+• By the end of the 15th century, John Cabot a Venetian explorer sailed the coast of the present-day Worcester County.
 In 1634, the English made their first settlement in the now city of St. Mary after King Charles I of England named the territory after his wife.

-• The Maryland Christians were granted the religious freedom through the Act of Religious Toleration after the Puritans of Virginia was invited in 1649.
+• The Maryland Christians were granted religious freedom through the Act of Religious Toleration after the Puritans of Virginia were invited in 1649.
 Maryland was then considered as the birthplace of religious freedom in America.
 The irony of this was seen after 15 years when a law was passed allowing slavery for life.
-At the end of 17th century it became a royal colony and Annapolis as the capital.
+At the end of the 17th century, it became a royal colony and Annapolis as the capital.

 • In 1766, after the organization of the Sons of Liberty by the Thirteen Colonies, the non-importation of British goods was adapted by the merchants in Maryland along with the opposition to the Stamp Act.
 The Declaration of Independence soon followed wherein 4 Marylanders signed under.
 It became the 7th state of the union in 1788.
 In less than a decade, the importation of slaves for sale was prohibited allowing voluntary emancipation.
 Harriet Tubman, a leading abolitionist started rescuing other slaves in 1849 before it was abolished 15 years later.

 • In 1861, the American Civil War broke out during President Abraham Lincoln’s liberal term.
 The Confederates at Antietam were defeated with 22,800 casualties wherein 4,800 deaths and 18,000 wounded.